Insular area: History

-The first insular areas that the United States occupied were Baker Island, Howland Island and Navassa Island (1857) then Johnston Atoll and Jarvis Island (both in 1858) would be claimed.
-After the War between the United States and Spain in 1898, several territories were taken that are still under U.S. sovereignty (Puerto Rico and Guam, both in 1898).
+The first insular areas that the United States occupied were Baker Island, Howland Island, and Navassa Island (1857).
+Then Johnston Atoll and Jarvis Island (both in 1858) would be claimed.
+After the Spanish–American War in 1898, several territories were taken that are still under U.S. sovereignty (Puerto Rico and Guam, both in 1898).
 Palmyra Atoll was annexed along with the Republic of Hawaii (formerly a Kingdom) that same year.
 American Samoa was reclaimed the following year (1899).
 In 1917, at the height of World War I, Denmark sold the Danish Virgin Islands to the United States.

-The former British-American condominium of Canton and Enderbury, consisting of the atolls of Canton and Enderbury in the northeast of the Phoenix Islands, became part of this new island state on July 12, 1979, the day of independence from the State of Kiribati.

 The U.S. Navy annexed Kingman Reef in 1922.
 Spain had sold the Northern Mariana Islands to Germany in 1899.
 The islands passed to Japan, which in turn lost them to the United States in 1945 after the end of World War II.
-The Guantanamo Bay Naval Base, located on the southern side of Guantanamo Bay and taken from Spain in 1898, is not a U.S. outlying territory but a U.S. military base on formally "leased" land on the island of Cuba.

 The Marshall Islands became self-governing in 1979 and fully independent along with the Federated States of Micronesia in 1986.
 Palau achieved independence in 1994.
 The three countries maintain sovereignty with free association status with the United States, which provides them with defense assistance and economic resources.